N129BZ/chartmaker/README.md

 "tileimagequality" : 80   <- percentage (1-100) greatly affects processing speed and database size
 "zoomrange" : "0-11"      <- range of overviews to produce, higher takes longer and can make db huge
 ```
-* *chartprocessindexes control which chart types to process, the array values correspond to their ordinal position in the faachartnames list*
+* *chartprocessindexes control which chart types to process, the array values correspond to their ordinal position in the faachartnames list, note alias should not contain any spaces*
 ```
 "chartprocessindexes": [0,1,2,3,4,5], <- charts represented by indexes 0-5 will be processed, in this order
 "faachartnames": [